arieldo/MorBot/README.md

-# MorBot - Educational Robot Platform for Kids
+# MorBot - Educational Robot Platform for Pupils

-MorBot is an exciting educational robot platform designed for kids to learn about robotics, deep neural networks (DNN), machine learning (ML), and programming using the Robot Operating System (ROS).
-This interactive and fun platform offers hands-on experience for kids to explore the fascinating world of robotics and artificial intelligence (AI) in an engaging and easy-to-understand way.
+MorBot is an exciting educational robot platform designed for Pupils to learn about robotics, deep neural networks (DNN), machine learning (ML), and programming using the Robot Operating System (ROS).
+This interactive and fun platform offers hands-on experience for Pupils to explore the fascinating world of robotics and artificial intelligence (AI) in an engaging and easy-to-understand way.

 ## Features

 - **Easy assembly:** MorBot is designed to be easy to assemble based on the JetBot platform , with no soldering or complex wiring required.
 Children can follow the step-by-step instructions to assemble the robot themselves, which helps to develop their problem-solving and fine motor skills.
 - **Programmable:** Once assembled, MorBot can be programmed using Integration with ROS for seamless control and interaction with the robot.
-The robot can be controlled using a variety of programming languages, including Python, C++ and Pre-built AI modules for kids to experiment with and customize .
+The robot can be controlled using a variety of programming languages, including Python, C++ and Pre-built AI modules for Pupils to experiment with and customize .
 - **Educational content:** MorBot comes with a series of lessons and challenges that are designed to teach children about STEM concepts such as robotics, engineering, and coding.
 The lessons are presented in a fun and engaging way, with videos, animations, and interactive exercises that help to reinforce the concepts.
 - **Expandable:** MorBot is designed to be expandable, with a range of accessories and add-ons that can be used to enhance the robot's capabilities.
 Children can use these accessories to create custom projects and experiments, which helps to foster creativity and innovation.